joshtynjala/actionscript-3.0-developers-guide/core-actionscript-classes/using-native-json-functionality/index.md

 The following example shows a strategy for reviving objects parsed from JSON strings.
 This example defines two classes: JSONGenericDictExample and JSONDictionaryExtnExample.
 Class JSONGenericDictExample is a custom dictionary class.
-Each record contains a person’s name and birthday, as well as a unique ID.
+Each record contains a person's name and birthday, as well as a unique ID.
 Each time the JSONGenericDictExample constructor is called, it adds the newly created object to an internal static array with a statically incrementing integer as its ID.
 Class JSONGenericDictExample also defines a `revive()` method